womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

  => 2
 ```

-Now presedences related with reanges.
-Because `+` and `-` has heiger precedence then range you can omit bracket here and everything will be fine:
+Now precedence related to ranges.
+Because `+` and `-` has higher precedence than range, you can omit brackets here and everything will be fine:

 ```ruby
 n = 9